5 Ways to Get Back on Track After a Budget Hit

 You’re casually going through your email when one message catches your eye and makes you say, “Oh, shoot!”
 The email says your car insurance payment is due in 30 days—and the message is 29 days old.

 Money mishaps like this happen to everyone.
 Whether you forget about a bill or overspend on groceries or entertainment, budgets can take a hit.
 But getting your budget back on track is simple, even when it gets dinged!
-Here are five ways you and your money can recover.

 1. Rearrange your budget.
 Look for areas where you haven’t maxed out your monthly spending yet.
 Think nonessentials like entertainment, clothing and restaurants.
 Rearrange the money in these categories to even things out.